Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 * Upgrade to the most recent _Bioconductor_ for a version of _R_:

-  When release and devel versions of _Bioconductor_ are both build agains the release version of _R_ (i.e., after the Spring _Bioconductor_ release).
+  When release and devel versions of _Bioconductor_ are both built against the release version of _R_ (i.e., after the Spring _Bioconductor_ release).
 You can upgrade to the most current _Bioconductor_ (devel) with